anfperez/code-assessment-web/blog.md

 Getting weird error.
 Cannot use Bootstrap right now because it can't locate jQuery in my node modules.

-Asked this question on Stack Overflow. https://stackoverflow.com/questions/49589282/bootstrap-in-react-cant-resolve-jquery-module

-A user told me that reactstrap was easier to use -- I might try that instead. npm remove react-bootstrap npm remove bootstrap
+I did some research and found another library called reactstrap.
+I might try to use this instead. npm remove react-bootstrap npm remove bootstrap